The Guide to Using Discounts in Retail without Reducing Your Profits

 Bundled discounts offer the best option for businesses when they are looking to offer discounts without damaging their profits a lot.
 Bundled discounts usually work in a way where you bundle two or more products together and give them out at a reduced price.
 For instance, if you have 3 products costing $10 each, you bundle them together and sell them off at a price of $25.
 This will save your customers $5 for buying in bulk, and will benefit you because of the increased revenue generation ability.
 Customers, who need just one product, will now be buying 3 together.

 Prepayment discounts offer a good way to handle a liquidity or cash crunch.
 You can use a prepayment discount to get advance payment from your customers at discounted rates, while they can avail the product or service at a later date.
-Or, you could just go and get a small business loan for handling the cash crunch you are currently experiencing.
+Or, you could just go and get a small business funding for handling the cash crunch you are currently experiencing.